allegroai/clearml-docs/docs/apps/clearml_session.md

    `clearml-session` creates a new [Task](../fundamentals/task.md) that is responsible for setting up the SSH and JupyterLab/VS Code environment according to your specifications on the host machine.

-1. The `clearml-session` command returns a setup wizard:
+1. Follow the `clearml-session` setup wizard:

    1. `Select the queue` - Choose the queue where the ClearML Session task will be enqueued.
 The agent assigned to this queue will set up and launch the remote server.
    1. `Launch interactive session?` - Click `y` to launch the interactive session.

 1. The session Task is enqueued in the selected queue, and a ClearML Agent pulls and executes it.
-The agent downloads the appropriate server and launches it.
+The agent downloads the appropriate IDE(s) and launches it.

-1. Once the agent finishes the initial setup of the interactive Task, the local `cleaml-session` connects to the host machine via SSH, and tunnels both SSH and JupyterLab over the SSH connection.
-If a Docker is specified, the JupyterLab environment runs inside the Docker.
+1. Once the agent finishes the initial setup of the interactive Task, the local `cleaml-session` connects to the host machine via SSH, and tunnels both SSH and IDE over the SSH connection.
+If a Docker is specified, the IDE environment runs inside the Docker.

 1. The CLI outputs access links to the remote JupyterLab and VS Code sessions: